ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-02-04-the-first-ride.md

 ![The camper van parked in Berlin](/assets/images/IMG_6790.JPG)

 In average I burned about 13 liters of diesel on 100 km (~ 18 mpg).
 Compared to what I've read online, this seems like an acceptable consumption.
-I also noticed that the timing of automatic transmission is not perfect.
+I also noticed that the timing of the automatic transmission is not perfect.
 The first hidden issue to investigate! :wrench:

 I can't wait to start working on the van once I'm back from my trip to [Mexico](http://sayulitacowork.com/)!